cloudflare/ModCloudFlareIIS/README.md

 IIS Module for CloudFlare users
 ================================

-*Restores original visitor IP address to web applications running on IIS and using CloudFlare's performance and security service.
+*Restores original visitor IP address to web applications running on IIS and using CloudFlare's performance and security service, even on IPv6!

 *Adds original visitor IP address to logs